-Capability Description Use Case Guidance Domain Name Sinkholing Domain name sinkholing protections are a form of denylisting that protects clients from accessing malicious domains by responding to DNS queries for those domains.
-Remote user devices should use DNS services that filter malicious traffic.
-These services may need to be configured on the device to ensure that appropriate DNS servers are used even on untrusted networks.
-If possible, the devices should use the same DNS services as the agency.
-Domain Name Verification for Agency Clients Domain name verification protections ensure that domain name lookups from agency clients, whether for internal or external domains, are validated according to Domain Name System Security Extensions (DNSSEC).
+Capability Description Use Case Guidance Domain Name Verification for Agency Clients Domain name verification protections ensure that domain name lookups from agency clients, whether for internal or external domains, are validated according to Domain Name System Security Extensions (DNSSEC).
 Remote user devices should use DNS services that validate DNS domains, including agency domains.
 These services may need to be configured on the device to ensure that appropriate DNS servers are used even on untrusted networks.
 If possible, the devices should use the same DNS services as the agency.
 Domain Name Validation for Agency Domains Domain name validation protections ensure that all agency domain names are secured using DNSSEC, enabling external entities to validate their resolution to the domain names.
 Agencies should host their domain names in DNS services that provide DNSSEC capabilities that allow remote users to validate the domains.
 Domain Name Monitoring Domain name monitoring allows agencies to discover the creation of or changes to agency domains.
 Agencies should monitor for subdomains created under agency domains, or domains that mimic agency domains (e.g., domain squatting), as these could be used as part of phishing or other attacks against remote users.
-EINSTEIN 3 Accelerated Domain Name Protections E 3 A is an intrusion prevention capability offered by NCPS, provided by CISA, that includes a DNS sinkholing security service.
-If NCPS E 3 A protections need to be augmented or bypassed for remote user devices, agencies should work with CISA to preserve commensurate protections and telemetry.
+CISA's Protective DNS Service CISA's Protective DNS Service is a shared service offering that provides domain name sinkholing protections.
+If Protective DNS protections need to be augmented or bypassed for remote user devices, agencies should work with CISA 25 to preserve commensurate protections and telemetry.